 Newby and his wife Wanda first set out on a 1,200-mile journey down India’s holiest river in 1963, from the ghats of Haridwar to the Bay of Bengal.
 Their vessels were hilariously unsuitable, and they often found themselves frustratingly run aground, but this resulting classic of travel literature gives a unique perspective on this stretch of the Ganges.

 No list of Indian books would be complete without a nod to Rushdie’s epic, in which Saleem, who was born at the exact moment of India’s independence, chronicles his fascinating journey through the Partition, Emergency, and the cleansing of the Jama Masjid slum, among other major historical events.

 India After Gandhi: The History of the World’s Largest Democracy by Ramachandra Guha

 Perfect for history buffs looking to dig deeper before visiting the Subcontinent, this scholarly Indian book on the conflicts, struggles and glories that have rocked the nation is an impressively researched feat.
 Read to learn more about major political figures as well as the tribes, musicians, and workers who call India home.

 Those Pricey Thakur Girls by Anuja Chauhan

-For a frothier read, Chauhan’s New Delhi-based rom-com sparkles with fun and humour.
-Meet the five Thakur daughters: the flirt, the fretful mum, the eloper, the popular girl and the favourite child whose potential romance with journalist Dylan Singh Shekhawat keeps us guessing.
+For a frothier read, Chauhan’s New Delhi-based rom-com sparkles with fun and humor.
+Meet the five Thakur daughters: the flirt, the fretful mum, the eloper, the popular girl and the favorite child whose potential romance with journalist Dylan Singh Shekhawat keeps us guessing.